Getting started with PromptDog is quick and easy.

 To save your script to your local hard drive, hit Command S or choose Save from the File menu.

 Click the Start Prompting button and move your mouse scroll wheel down to activate scrolling.
 Moving your mouse scroll wheel down will also increase the speed of prompting.
-Moving your scroll wheel up will slow down the speed of prompting and then reverse the direction of the scrolling text.
+Moving your scroll wheel up will slow down the scroll speed.

 You can also check the invert scroll direction box to reverse the direction.
 Then, moving your mouse scroll wheel up will activate scrolling.